Facebook Tricked You Into Thinking 2-Factor Authentication With A Phone Number Was For Security Reasons Only

 “We outline the information we receive and use for ads in our data policy, and give people control over their ads experience including custom audiences, via their ad preferences.
 For more information about how to manage your preferences and the type of data we use to show people ads see this post.”

-The reason why your personal information, like your phone number, is so very valuable to advertisers, is because it lets them conduct high-level targeted advertising.
+The reason why your personal information, like your phone number, is so very valuable to advertisers is because it lets them conduct high-level targeted advertising.
 That means that they’re able to get their ad in front of the people who are most likely to buy their product, thus boosting their sales.

 Your shadow contact information is used for friend recs (https://t.co/Ztr0cgyKlw) and for ads (https://t.co/5tDjv4rvg9).